Acting Out: On Screen

 - Learn acting, film and screen techniques in an inclusive and supportive environment

 - Write, shoot, and edit a number of new works about themes that are important to them

-We are currently fundraising for our fourth Acting Out: On Screen program.
+We are currently fundraising for future Acting Out: On Screen programs.
 If you would like to donate to the future of this program just click here and make either a one off or regular donation.

 In previous programs participants formed strong social bonds quickly, sharing stories about their experiences of being misgendered or bullied in school, and created a social media group chat to continue connection beyond the program.
 One parent informed Rebus staff that for some of the participants, this was their first time knowingly interacting with other LGBTQIA+ people their own age.
 Parents and participants alike have expressed interest in the continuation of the program, requesting it be longer in future.

 Feedback from participants about what they enjoyed about the project: